PRIMETSS/DotNetCore/MVC_Win10Arm/readme.md

 Before converting the project into a .EXE I used to use the dotnet runtime and load the MVC_Win10Arm.dll This took a bit more work, but you can do it
-Download the lastest Windows(arm32) runtime from https://github.com/dotnet/core-setup#daily-builds Extract them
+Download the latest Windows(arm32) runtime from https://github.com/dotnet/core-setup#daily-builds Extract them
-Create a new folder called runtime, eg md c:\Data\Users\administrator\Downloads\runtime in powershell Copy the extracted contents to this folder on the PI WIN10IoT device
+Create a new folder called runtime, eg md c:\Data\Users\administrator\Downloads\runtime in PowerShell Copy the extracted contents to this folder on the PI WIN10IoT device

 Should contain folders